DevilXD/TwitchDropsMiner/README.md

 - The size of the Linux app is significantly larger than the Windows app due to the inclusion of the `gtk3` library (and its dependencies), which is required for proper system tray/notifications support.
 - As an alternative to the native Linux app, you can run the Windows app via [Wine](https://www.winehq.org/) instead.
 It works really well!

+### Advanced Usage:

+If you'd be interested in running the latest master from source or building your own executable, see the wiki page explaining how to do so: https://github.com/DevilXD/TwitchDropsMiner/wiki/Setting-up-the-environment,-building-and-running

 ### Support

 <div align="center">